jjsantanna/booters_ecosystem_analysis/README.md

 }
 ```

-*This webpage is a front-page for the actual [GitHub repository](https://github.com/jjsantanna/booters_ecosystem_analysis) that (1) collects potential Booter Websites, (2) classify these potential Websites whether Booter or not, and (3) get additional information about each booter.* The analysis are centered in a single jupyter notebook that can be accessed <a href="https://github.com/jjsantanna/booters_ecosystem_analysis/blob/master/booters_ecosystem_analysis.ipynb" target="_blank">here!</a>

-The list contains both online and offline Booter websites.
-While the online Booters can be automatically used for blacklisting purpose, the offline Booters can be used for historical analysis of their Market.
-For those that want only the online Booters, please dowload in the following button.

 ## Publications:
 ### Our methodology to **generate** the Booter (Black)List is documented at:
 - J.J.
 Santanna. **DDoS-as-a-Service: Investigating Booter Websites.** Chapter 2.
 Ph.D.
 Thesis.
 University of Twente, 2017, ISBN: 978-90-365-4429-0.